OAI/OpenAPI-Specification/README.md

 ### [OpenAPI 2.0 Specification](versions/2.0.md)

-This repository contains the existing Swagger 1.2 specification as well as proposals for the 2.0 version.
+This repository contains the existing Swagger 1.2, 2.0 specifications as well as proposals for the next verson of the specification, which will be called the OpenAPI Specification 3.0.
+The proposals live in the [OpenAPI.next](https://github.com/OAI/OpenAPI-Specification/tree/OpenAPI.next) branch.

 ## Structure